utkuboduroglu/dev-toolkit-docs/README.md

 You can use the `diff` command on any two pointers, like commit ids or `HEAD~k`.

 ### Pull requests
 One final thing we should mention is pull requests.
 If we do not have permission to push changes to a branch, but would like our changes to take place in that branch anyway, we can instead send what's called a 'pull request'.
-Let's say that we have a local change we would like to create a pull request for.
+It is possible to use git directly for pull requests, but it is much easier to do it through Github, which we'll use for this section of the tutorial.
+Here are the usual steps for creating a pull request:
+* Let's say that you have permission to push to another branch, let's say the branch `names`.

 This is the basic workflow while using git: we create commits from the changes we make, we push our changes upstream, we pull changes from upstream, and if we have merge conflicts, we resolve them.
 For a project with multiple maintainers, this turns out to be a more efficient way of working on a project in contrast to working with e-mailing zip files etc. Up to now, what we have shown is sufficient to use git for most use cases.
 There will probably be things you don't know and things we haven't covered (which is a lot), but you can always refer to:
 * git itself by using `git --help`.
 If you have a specific command you don't understand, you can also do `git <command> --help` to get the specific help page of that command.